mcuadros/php-cayley/README.md

 > Cayley is an open-source graph inspired by the graph database behind [Freebase](http://freebase.com/) and Google's [Knowledge Graph](http://www.google.com/insidesearch/features/search/knowledge.html).
 Its goal is to be a part of the developer's toolbox where [Linked Data](http://linkeddata.org/) and graph-shaped data (semantic webs, social networks, etc) in general are concerned.

-The default query language is based on [Gremlin](http://gremlindocs.com/) based on JavaScript. php-cayley is a replica of the [Gremlin Javascript API](https://github.com/google/cayley/blob/master/docs/GremlinAPI.md) in PHP, all the methods and patterns from Gremlin are aplicable to this library.
+The Cayley's default query language is called [Gremlin](http://gremlindocs.com/) based on JavaScript. php-cayley is a replica of this [Gremlin Javascript API](https://github.com/google/cayley/blob/master/docs/GremlinAPI.md) in PHP, all the methods and patterns from Gremlin are applicable to this library.

 Requirements
 ------------